kgrewee/trade-helper/README.md

 ### Properties

 TradeHelper's RestAPI requires various properties files to function.
-If they are not created, the backend will fail build tests.
+If they are not created, the backend build will fail.
 ```
 - alpaca.properties
 - polygon.properties